Which Military Branch Has the Best Pay and Benefits?Updated: May 16, 2023

-If you’re considering a military career, you might wonder which military service – Army, Navy, Air Force, Marines, Coast Guard or Space Force – has the best pay and benefits.
+If you’re considering a military career, you may wonder which military service has the best pay and benefits.
+Is it the Army, Navy, Air Force, Marines, Coast Guard or Space Force?

 At a basic pay level, the answer is simple.
 The military pays the same regardless of branch, according to your pay grade and years of service.
 Your rank determines your pay grade.
 Ranks vary across military services, but pay grades do not.